smahdihussaini/dream-adventure/README.md

 The live link can be found here - https://smahdihussaini.github.io/dream-adventure/

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

+- The text for the Learn more about New York City was taken from Wikitravel.
+[Wikitravel article](https://wikitravel.org/en/New_York_City)
-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Toursim Places was taken from planetware. [planetware article](https://www.planetware.com/tourist-attractions-/new-york-city-us-ny-nyc.htm)

 ### Media

-- The photos used on the landing, gallery, tourism places sectio are from This Open Source site:
+- The photos used on the banner, gallery, tourism places section are from This Open Source site: [pexels](https://www.pexels.com/)
-- The images used for the gallery page were taken from this other open source site
+- The video used on Learn more about New York City was taken from this Youtube channel: https://youtu.be/MtCMtC50gwY